roncampbell/NICAR2019/Data analysis in R.md

 > OC_Residents <- read_csv("ACS_17_5YR_B05001 - tracts.csv", skip = 1)

 Now type View(OC_Residents) and you'll see we have a problem - actually a couple of problems.
 First, the column headers are very strange - huge actually.
 Second and more important, most of the values appear to be strings rather than integers.
-We'll fix all of those right now.
-Sometimes we can fix column names with the janitor package and its self-described clean_names function.
+We'll fix these problems right now.
+Sometimes we can fix column names with the janitor package and its self-explanatory clean_names function.

 > OC_Residents <- janitor::clean_names(OC_Residents)

-But in this particular case janitor leaves us with awkwardly long names.
+Unfortunately janitor leaves us with awkwardly long names.
 So let's clean them ourselves.
 First step is to learn how many columns there are.

 > dim(OC_Residents)

 [1] 584  15

 This means there are 584 rows and 15 columns.
-As you'll see, we don't need some of the columns.
-But we need to change the types of those we do need, and for convenience we'll want to rename them too.
+We need to rename some of those columns and change a few of their types as well.
 To do both we'll use something called column indexing, using the index number of a column in brackets from [1] to [15].
 To alter a name we'll use the function colnames().
-To eliminate a column entirely we'll use the powerful word NULL; be very, very careful with that one because there's no going back.
+To eliminate a column entirely we'll use the powerful word NULL; be very, very careful before you NULL a column because there's no going back.

 Here are the first few name changes: